McClellan–Kerr Arkansas River Navigation System: Official change of significance

-In 2015, the USACE increased its designation of the MKARNS from a moderate-use to a high-use waterway system.
-The high-use designation means that a waterway carries more than 10 million tons per year, having a value of more than 12 million ton-miles per year.
+In 2015, the USACE increased its designation of the MKARNS from a moderate-use to a high-use waterway system, which means that a waterway carries more than 10 million tons per year, having a value of more than 12 million ton-miles per year.

 Construction

 The Arkansas River is very shallow through Arkansas and Oklahoma, and was naturally incapable of supporting river traffic through most of the year.
 To allow for navigation, construction was started in 1963 on a system of channels and locks to connect the many reservoirs along the length of the Arkansas River.
 The first section, running to Little Rock, Arkansas, opened on January 1, 1969.
 The first barge to reach the Port of Catoosa arrived in early 1971.

 Each lock measures 110 ft wide and 600 ft long, the standard size for much of the Mississippi River waterway.
-Standard jumbo barges, measuring 35 by 195 ft, are grouped 3 wide by 3 long, with a tug at center rear, to form a barge tow which can be fit into a lock.
+Standard jumbo barges, measuring 35 by 195 ft, are grouped three wide by three long, with a tug at center rear, to form a barge tow that can be fit into a lock.
 Larger barge tows must be broken down and passed through the lock in sections, and rejoined on the opposite side.

-The specifications for the channel itself are as follows:
+The specifications for the channel itself are: